We have spent more than 6000 hours clearing over 1200 fly tips in the last year. You can help to reduce this figure - See it, Stop it!

 Where we have been notified of fly tipped waste and enforcement issues have been dealt with, we aim to remove the waste within 10 working days.

-If you see any fly tipping please contact us using the Fly Tipping Report Form Please make a note of as many details as you can.
+If you see any fly tipping please contact us using the report form.
+Please make a note of as many details as you can.

 Householder's Duty of Care